3. Functions

 def main(): ...

-Note that all the above style is also valid for fn functions. fn functions are the same as def functions, except for the difference that it demands type annotations.
+Note that all the above style is also valid for fn functions.
 You can define the function body in the same line as the function definition only if the whole body is just a single line.

 In the source code shown above, you may have noticed a semicolon in the body of function func3.
 Semicolon can be used to separate statements, which allow the statements to be written in a single line.
 Mojo follows the philosophy of Python, so use semicolon sparingly and only when it improves reading and understanding of code.